10 Different Types of Allen Keys

 key ring sets are basic L-shaped Hex or Toque keys mounted on a key ring with a spring retaining clip, allowing them to be removed and replaced easily.

-These different types of Allen keys have a distinctive ‘T’ handle grip.
+These different Allen keys have a distinctive ‘T’ handle grip.
 This makes them easier to hold than those without handles.

 Steel quality determines how well it will resist corrosion due to moisture exposure.
 Stainless steel resists corrosion better than chrome vanadium or carbon steel Allen keys.

-Though not as well as high carbon stainless steel keys which cost more but last longer if properly cared for.
+Though they do not last as long as high-carbon stainless steel keys, which cost more, they last longer if properly cared for.

 3. Hex (or six-sided) Wrenches

-A hex (or six-sided) wrench is typically used on a bolt that is inside a hex-shaped hole.
-These wrenches are among the different types of all keys that are easy to use.
+A hex (or six-sided) wrench is typically used on a bolt inside a hex-shaped hole.
+These wrenches are among the different types of keys that are easy to use.

 4. L-shaped Hex key Sets